 - Move a waste receptacle outside of the washroom for discarding paper towels.

-- For face-to-face meetings, mark certain seats as unavailable in meetings rooms in order to maintain 2 metre distancing.
+- Any in-person meetings must comply with public health guidelines.
+For face-to-face meetings, mark certain seats as unavailable in meetings rooms in order to maintain 2 metre distancing.

 - Restrict elevator use to one person at a time, for accessibility reasons or for moving equipment.